Molochnikov/FateHack/README.md

 case Class::Directive::Map: //atPut set path coordinates leading to arg case Class::Directive::Build: //atPut try to build the scene and bounds with x and y sizes already setted then place arg there.
-If fail then return NULL case Class::Directive::Character: //atPut place arg under a cursor case Class::Directive::X: //atPut set x coordinate of a cursor within bounds if they exists case Class::Directive::Y: //atPut set y coordinate of a cursor within bounds if they exists case Class::Directive::Up: //atPut move arg.
+If fail then return NULL case Class::Directive::Character: //atPut place arg under a cursor case Class::Directive::X: //atPut set x coordinate of a cursor within bounds if they exists.
+Set this to build initial scene case Class::Directive::Y: //atPut set y coordinate of a cursor within bounds if they exists.
+Set this to build initial scene case Class::Directive::Up: //atPut move arg.
 Return NULL if success, class that blocks way, arg if bounds case Class::Directive::Down: //atPut move arg.
 Return NULL if success, class that blocks way, arg if bounds case Class::Directive::Left: //atPut move arg.
 Return NULL if success, class that blocks way, arg if bounds